rmccrear/codex-lv2-may-2024/week-3-JavaScript/assignment/day-4.md

 4. **Output the Final Status:**
    - After each loop, log the final status of every pet in the kennel using their `status` method.

+Bonus Ideas:

+   - Make your functions have some randomness involved to the degree they change the values of `energy` and `happiness`
+   - Make some pets get "tired" faster than others.
+   - Have a function that decreases happiness (like: `badDog`, or `bored`).
+   - Try using the `forEach` method instead of `for`.

 #### Submission:
 Use git to commit and push your code.
 Your code for day 4 will be in the file `index-4.js`.
 Ensure your code is well-commented to explain what each part does.